guyplusplus/MySQL-Data-Compare/README.md

 Here is a sample output from the test cases.

-Running on a i5 laptop with SSD and MySQL 8, comparison took less than 1 minute for 7.5 million rows.
+Running on a i5 laptop with SSD and MySQL 8, comparison took less than 8MB heap size and 1 minute for 7.5 million rows nearly similar schemas.

 ```
 Loading Database Schema Metadata MASTER